 At times, the external hardware such as Keyboard, mouse and USB devices can cause system service exception error.
-This error can be fixed by either updating the drive of the concerned hardware to the latest one or by uninstalling the USB device.
+This error can be fixed by either updating the driver of the concerned hardware to the latest one or by uninstalling the USB device.

 If the System Service Exception error occurs when you are playing games or when you wake up the PC from the sleep, then it could be a video card driver issue.
 What you can do here is update your video card driver to the latest available one.
 Visit the website of your video card vendor and look if any new updates are available for your version of the graphic card.

-In case installing the latest version of video card driver doesn’t work or if you think you have the latest version installed then try to get the earlier version of the same drive and install it.
+In the case installing the latest version of the video card driver doesn’t work or if you think you have the latest version installed then try to get the earlier version of the same drive and install it.
 At times, even the latest version of the drivers can create problems.

 Also, check your WiFi and Bluetooth related drivers and see if they are up to date or the error occurred after you updated the drivers for any one of them.